mkpartners/cremedelacrm-www/content/post/spring-20-release-highlights-task-queues-and-sharing-the-work.md

 All that’s left to do is decide how you’ll use task queues to make your team’s lives easier!

-And, if you need a hand determining the best fits for task queues in your business process, want to make your org better match your vision, or just need some help overcoming your Salesforce hurdles — [drop us a line](/contact)!
-We’re always happy to help.

 Until next time, don’t forget to [subscribe here](https://pardot.mkpartners.com/Subscribe) to stay up to date on all the latest Salesforce news and, as always, keep working hard, smart, and happy.

 We’ll see you in the cloud!